SASELSU/GeauxHack24-Workshops/Workshop 3 - Intro to Webdev/README.md

 ---
 ## Additional Resources for Further Learning

-Here are some recommended resources to help you dive deeper into HTML, CSS, JavaScript, and APIs for integrating data into your web projects.
+Here are recommended resources to deepen your knowledge in HTML, CSS, JavaScript, Responsive Design, React, and API integration.

 ### HTML, CSS, and JavaScript Basics
 - **[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn)**: Comprehensive tutorials and references on HTML, CSS, JavaScript, and web development fundamentals.